-Many people expressed how they had to be alone for months — so again be careful.
+Many people expressed how they had been alone for months, so again, be careful.
 Many men were ready to pounce on women so women especially need to be careful out there.

 When you sit around the campfires at night, or just in a circle, or just meet people online or face to face that you are traveling with, try to pay attention to the backgrounds of these people.